Browser does not support script.

 Optional module

-This module will help you evolve your knowledge and understanding of auditing.
-You will learn about the technical language and practices of auditing.
-We will also teach you to review and test transactions and other financial events to arrive at an audit opinion.
+This module will further develop knowledge and understanding of auditing.
+You will learn about main technical language and practices of auditing, as well as learning to to review and test transactions and other financial events to arrive at an audit opinion.
+You will explore:

 Credits: 20